nats-io/nats.js/migration.md

 - MsgRequest for `Stream#getMessage()` removed deprecated number argument.
 - For non-ordered consumers next/fetch() can will now throw/reject when heartbeats are missed.
+- The `ConsumerEvents` and `ConsumerDebugEvents` enum has been removed and replaced with `ConsumerNotification` which have a discriminating field `type`.
+  The status objects provide a more specific API for querying those events.

 ## Changes to KV